sanadhis/IST-ML-Project1/README.txt

 - report: report in LaTeX
 - scripts: all main ML functions and helpers.

+Minimum Dependencies
+To execute the implementations.py and run.py, at least you should have [numpy](http://www.numpy.org/):

 We implement 6 ML methods in implementations.py as follows:
 1. least_squares_GD : (Linear Regression using Gradient Descent)
 2. least_squares_SGD : (Linear Regression using Stochastic Gradient Descent)